 Sarah Beaver is the Domestic Bursar and Academic Administrator and responsible for the management of the College operational expenditure.
 She supports the Warden in the administration of the College.

-Fraser Campbell, alongside practice as a barrister in London, presented various papers to professional bodies, and organised a seminar in College on the recent landmark IBM v Dalgleish decision in the Court of Appeal.
-He was also re-appointed as Specialist Adviser to the House of Commons Treasury Select Committee, in which capacity he gave evidence on his report into the use of the 'Maxwellisation' process in public inquiries.
+Fraser Campbell, alongside practice as a barrister in London, presented various papers to professional bodies, in particular on the protection of minority shareholders.
+He also served as Specialist Adviser to the House of Commons Treasury Select Committee, and a Trustee of the Oxford Union.

-Anthony Gottlieb continued to work on Ludwig Wittgenstein: Philosophy in the Age of Airplanes, a book about Wittgenstein’s life and conception of philosophy, to be published in Yale University Press’s Jewish Lives series, and prepared a series of multi-disciplinary seminars on nature and the concept of the natural.
-He also published an essay on Descartes and Princess Elisabeth, and worked on an article for the New York Review of Books about optimism and human progress.
+Anthony Gottlieb continued to work on Ludwig Wittgenstein: Philosophy in the Age of Airplanes, a book about Wittgenstein’s life and conception of philosophy, to be published by Yale University Press.
+In Trinity term he presented a seminar series on “Appeals to Nature”; an edited volume based on the series is in preparation.
+He also published book reviews in the New York Review of Books and The Economist.

-Alex Mullen is Associate Professor in Classics at the University of Nottingham and Principal Investigator of the ERC project, the Latinization of the north-western Roman provinces (www.latinnow.eu), which is based at CSAD, Oxford.
-She has written a book with Olivia Elder (Cambridge), The Language of Letters, to be published with Cambridge University Press and has published Gaulish: language, writing, epigraphy (University of Zaragoza Press) with Coline Ruiz Darasse (CNRS, Bordeaux).
-She has given multiple papers, including a keynote in Edinburgh, serves on the board of editors of Journal of Roman Studies and is President of the Nottingham branch of the Classical Association.
+Alex Mullen is Associate Professor in Classics at the University of Nottingham and Principal Investigator of the ERC project, the Latinization of the north-western Roman provinces.
+All Souls hosted three project workshops.
+She won a Philip Leverhulme Prize in Classics.
+Her book with Olivia Elder, The Language of Roman Letters, will be published by CUP in September 2019.
+Her book Gaulish: language, writing, epigraphy (Zaragoza) with Coline Ruiz Darasse has been translated into French and Spanish.
+She published articles, gave papers, served on the board of editors of the Journal of Roman Studies and was President of the Nottingham branch of the Classical Association.

-Daniel Rothschild is the Head of the Department of Philosophy at University College London.
-In addition to working on a book on dynamic semantics (with Matthew Mandelkern), last year he completed two articles on the relationship between probability and belief and two articles on the semantics of pronouns.
-He also gave invited talks at the University of Amsterdam, MIT, NYU, and Princeton.
+Daniel Rothschild has continued to serve as the Head of the Department of Philosophy at University College London.
+In addition to working on a book on dynamic semantics (with Matthew Mandelkern), he has published papers on presupposition and belief and organized workshops on Bayesian approaches to language and truthmaker semantics.

 Andrew Scott’s research addressed issues of private international law and in particular jurisdiction, applicable law, and the recognition and enforcement of judgments in the fields of commercial law, competition law and employment law, insolvency and restructuring.
 He edited the 'Private International Law' chapter of the British Yearbook of International Law.

-William Waldegrave remains Chancellor of Reading University and provost of Eton College.
-He has contributed reviews and articles to the press.
+William Waldegrave remains Chancellor of Reading University and Provost of Eton College.
+He has contributed reviews and articles to the national press.